sergioB79/theForge/site/forge/content/forge/movies/passed/a-man-for-all-seasons.md

 SUBTITLE: Conscience Against the Weather of Power

+INFO:
+Austere, deliberate pacing frames conscience as architecture under relentless political and spiritual pressure.
+Uses historical spectacle to interrogate modern compromises we quietly make in career and allegiance.
+Rejects tidy hero worship; instead maps the incremental erosion and defense of inner boundaries.
+Endures as a blueprint for holding an uncompromised self inside mechanized systems of power.

 This film belongs in the Forge because it stages interior integrity as an architecture, not a mood.
 It is unhurried but unsentimental, rooted in the friction between private conviction and public necessity.
 Strip away its period costumes and revered performances, and what remains is a stark argument: what is a person when everything negotiable has been negotiated away?

 🔥 WHAT MAKES IT FORGE MATERIAL?